GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 **Flashing Burst**
 The user spends 2 ki as an action to fire a brilliant beam of intense energy, inflicting a ki attack against a foe within a number of yards equal to the user's [Body] score + total ki remaining.
 If the attack is successful, the foe is also subject to a Radiant attack.
 The radiant attack gains a bonus equal to the user's remaining ki for the purpose of determining if it is a critical hit.

+**Ghost Rage Fist**
+The user spends 2 ki points to perform an unarmed attack.
+Against ephemera and fiends, this is treated as a ki attack.
+If the attack is successful, a ki attack is also inflicted against the foe with a bonus equal to the evoker's heroism for the purpose of determining a critical hit.

 **Great Thundrous Blast**
 The user spends 3 ki as an action to hurl a massive blast of ki at a foe within a number of yards equal to their [Body] + 25.
 Inflicts a ki attack against a foe with a 1d12 bonus for the purpose of determining if the attack is a critical hit.
 Anything within 2 yards of the impact point must succeed a [Body] save with a DV equal to the attack roll result or be knocked back a number of feet equal to the points of failure.